lukemelas/unsupervised-image-segmentation/README.md

 ```
 The output will be saved in `outputs/optimization/fixed-BigBiGAN-NAME/DATE/`, with the final checkpoint in `latest.pth`.

-**Generation**
+**Segmentation with precomputed generations**

 The recommended way of training is to generate the data first and train afterward.
-To generate, run:
+An example generation script would be:
 ```bash
 PYTHONPATH=. python segmentation/generate_and_save.py \
 name=NAME \